How Toxic Mold Is a Problem In the United States

 Exposure to mold can have quite an impact on a person’s life.
 Damages that may be rewarded in a mold injury case include medical expenses, pain and suffering, lost wages, loss of earning capacity, loss of companionship, property damage, punitive damages, and financial losses in cases where mold contamination resulted in death.

-For more information on compensation in personal injury cases, click here.
+For more information on compensation in personal injury cases, learn more about the Salt Lake City personal injury attorneys from Handy & Handy today.